Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/normals.rst

 Smoothing Parts of a Mesh
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Alternatively, you can choose which edges to smooth by entering *Edit Mode*, then selecting some faces and clicking the *Smooth* button.
+Alternatively, you can choose which faces to smooth by entering *Edit Mode*, then selecting some faces and picking *Shade Smooth* from the *Face Menu*.
-The selected edges are marked in yellow.

-When the mesh is in *Edit Mode*, only the selected edges will receive the "smoothing" attribute.
-You can set edges as flat (removing the "smoothing" attribute) in the same way by selecting edges and clicking the *Flat* button.
+When the mesh is in *Edit Mode*, only the selected faces will receive the "smoothing" attribute.
+You can set faces as flat (removing the "smoothing" attribute) in the same way by selecting edges and picking the *Shade Flat* from the *Face Menu*.

 .. seealso::

-   The :ref:`Auto Smooth <auto-smooth>` filter is a quick and easy way to combine smooth and faceted faces in the same object.
+   The :ref:`Auto Smooth <auto-smooth>` option is a quick and easy way to combine smooth and faceted faces in the same object.